 "The jury has recommended the maximum sentence and I'm inclined to agree with them.
 However, I'll set a date for sentencing.
 Until then, Mr. Dashell will be in the custody of the Colorado State Penitentiary.
 The court thanks the jury for their service.
 We are dismissed."
 He banged his gavel and when he left the courtroom, the crowd stood, talking excitedly about the case.

 The officers started leading Dashell away when he screamed, "You convicted me because I sniffed around that bitch in heat?"
-They attempted to drag him to the door, when they were stopped by Glenn, Drew, Joe and Jimmy.
+They attempted to drag him to the door, when they were stopped by Glenn, Drew, Leroy and Jimmy.

 "Don't worry, officers," Glenn said.
 "I won't lay a hand on him."
 He approached Dashell.
 "You owe your miserable life to that lady.
 But for her, you'd have died ugly outside Dodge.
 There's not an Apache living who would've done to you what I planned to do to you.
 And if you ever get out of prison, I'd better not see you within a mile of my wife.
 If I do, just know: I'll have had years to meditate a little more on what else you deserve.
 I have a list, Dashell.
 Remember that.
 I certainly will if I ever see you again."
 He stepped back, satisfied with the look of horror on Dashell's face.

 The officers led Dashell from the courtroom, cursing and protesting the injustice of the world.